 6. DON’T FILL UP HALF OF YOUR CARRY ON WITH BABY FOOD.

-Unless you’re traveling with budget airlines, that is. 😉 All major reputable airlines will have several options for meals for kids of all ages (those who already eat solid food, of course).
-I’m not one of those moms who would only allow their children to eat organic home-made food, so I did really appreciate the variety of baby food that Qatar Airways provided.
-I ended up not using 70-80% of baby meals which I took from home.
+Unless you’re traveling with budget airlines, that is. 😉 All major reputable airlines will have several meal options for kids of all ages (those who already eat solid food, of course).
+I’m not one of those moms who would only allow their children to eat organic homemade food, so I did really appreciate the variety of baby food that Qatar Airways provided.
+I ended up not using 70-80% of baby meals that I took from home.

 7. DON’T FEEL GUILTY FOR ALLOWING YOUR KIDS EXTRA SCREEN TIME ON THE PLANE.

 If you manage to keep’em entertained with games and books – I salute you!
 I wouldn’t be able to do it.
 Not when I’m flying solo with kids, without my hubby there to help.
 And so I shamelessly allowed my 5-year-old to devour all the age-appropriate on-flight entertainment, while his younger brother was stuffing his face with cheerios.
 Both were happy, I was happy, no anxiety followed. 🙂

 8. ASK FOR A BASSINET SEAT EVEN IF YOUR BABY OUTGREW THE BASSINET.